Yorams/pubquizunit/readme.md

 	https://<IP or HOST>/quiz/<GUID>

 To control the quiz you can go to the following url.
-Default is: admin & test123:
+Default is: admin & pubquizunit:

 	https://<IP or HOST>/control/